LearnerShape/lsgraph/README.md

 As with crawlers, new models can also be easily created.
 The simple model used above can be seen at `cli/plugins/models/simple.py`.

-Finally, courses and scores can be loaded into the database:
+Next, courses and scores can be loaded into the database:

 `python ls.py --config=cli/config.json --env=testing-host load --organisation=Test --courses --model=simple`

+A vector representation for each skill is used during job recommendation.
+The packages required must first be installed by running:

+`pip install -r requirements-model.txt`

+The vector embeddings can then be generated with:

+`python ls.py --config=cli/config.json --env=testing-host embed --organisation=Test`

 # Contributing